About West Green

 Economy & Demographics

 The economy of West Green and the surrounding Coffee County is heavily influenced by the region's agricultural heritage.
 Major industries in the area include peanut farming, cotton production, and timber harvesting, all of which contribute to the local employment landscape.
-The community benefits from the presence of several small businesses, ranging from family-owned shops to professional service providers, that cater to the needs of People.
+The community benefits from the presence of several small businesses, ranging from family-owned shops to professional service providers, that cater to the needs of residents.

 While the area's economic profile is largely rural in nature, the city's close proximity to larger regional hubs, such as Douglas, allows for diverse economic opportunities and a thriving local marketplace.